 Despite its economic prosperity since the 1970s, or perhaps because of it, Singapore was once described as a “cultural desert.”
 A place where one can easily become materially rich, but is a drag to live in.

 In response, the Singaporean government launched a series of initiatives aimed at improving the overall quality of life for residents.
 Many such initiatives then involved the building of arts and performance venues, particularly in the downtown Marina Bay district.
 (Now also frequently called the Civic District).

 Jump forth to today, many of these venues have become the foremost travel attractions of the Lion City.
 The most photographed landmarks too.

-At night, they illuminate the southern tip of Singapore like glowing gems.
-Whether or not they fulfill their original purposes, these landmarks have come to define the country.
-This is especially so for visiting travelers.
+At night, these landmarks illuminate the southern tip of Singapore like glowing gems.
+Whether or not they fulfill their original purposes of livening lifestyles, these landmarks have come to define the country.
+This is especially so for travelers.

 12. Fireworks at Marina Bay

 To end, a picture of stunning fireworks over Singapore’s Marina Bay during Lunar New Year celebrations.
 Would you like to visit the glittering Southeast Asian metropolis that is the Lion City?